He paused for breath. He had been running for so long. He could only hear the slow almost non-existent wind in the barren wasteland.

-He paused for a breath.
-He had been running for so long.
-He could only hear the slow almost non-existent wind in the barren wasteland.
-Why did he have to choose the wrong side to run towards?
 Immediately the first shot was fired.
 He knew it had been a set up.
 There had been another sniper on the opposite rooftop.
 They had paid him all that money just to get him out in the open.
 He tried to lick his lips but his tongue felt like sandpaper on tanned leather.
 He checked for his side pistol.
-At least he had managed to scramble off with that.
+At least he had managed to scramble out with that.

 He had been working in this profession for 7 years now.
 He had started at 20.
 The first job was to clean up after another assassin and he almost got shot in the process.
-2 years later he had his longest assignment yet.
-He had to learn all about the target before the better assassin was sent in.
-He studied her faithfully, followed every one movement.
-He had his heart and soul all in only to find out at the end of the second year that he was the chosen cleaner.
-He had grown fond of the target.
-2 years of following her through her daily activities had established a connection.
-It was no wonder the bullet went through her arm without causing any permanent damage.
-He had missed his target on his first kill.
-Oh shit!
+Two years later he had his longest assignment yet.
+He had to learn all about the target before the primary assassin was sent in.
+He studied her faithfully, followed every movement.
+He had his heart and soul all in only to find out at the end of the second year that he was the chosen one to shatter her heart into bits.

 He had become the man to his peers.
 He had brought down the most evasive target ever.
-But he would never be proud of this first kill.
-He had got too sucked in the assassin to target (ATT) relationship.
-He would ask for information from others from now on and just be the trigger man.
+He would however never be proud of this first kill.
+He had got too sucked into the assassin to target (ATT) relationship.
+He decided he would ask for information from others from now on and just be the trigger man.

-1 month later.
-He had his next assignment.
+One month later, he had his next assignment.
 He had all the information.
 He was ready.
 All his equipment was well packed.
 He had long suspected that the target had recognized him once at the bar.
-It seemed he had been sent to kill a retired cleaner.
+It seemed he had been sent to kill a retired fixer.
 So he decided to investigate.
 She was not so retired after all.
-She had all her old stuff still hidden in a compartment in her dresser.
+She still had all her old files including his; and “protection” hidden in a compartment in her dresser.
 Now he was sure she knew who he was.
-And so decided he would hit her that night.
+With this new information update he decided he would hit her that night.
 He waited in the dark living room when it was time for her to come home.
 He could hear her keys jingling at the door.
 Just then, his pager beeped and he saw the luminous words: “OPERATION TERMINATED”.
 He felt a tinge of annoyance as he slunk back in the shadows and leaped off the fire exit.
 For once, a target he was ready for was the one who was cancelled.